 This is an alternative professional experience course that contains a 4 week placement.

-This course is focused on consolidating students' knowledge and skills in the areas of professional knowledge and professional practice, with a focus on differentiating for students with individual needs.
+This course is focused on consolidating students' knowledge and skills in the areas of professional knowledge and professional practice, with a focus on differentiating for students with individual needs, though a diversity placement.
 A key focus is on gathering evidence aligned with the Australian Professional Standards for Teachers (Graduate Level) to demonstrate a coherent understanding of all elements of the profession, although the emphasis will be on professional practice.
 This course builds on students experiences with Teach Outreach and the second year placement undertaken in the previous two years of their teacher education program.
 It helps students to recognise and understand how coursework/research forms the foundation of high quality teaching and assessment practice by connecting what is studied at university and how this is implemented in an educational setting.
 Students will have the opportunity to engage in the educational community whilst demonstrating an understanding of the workplace context.

 Availability2021 Course Timetables

 On successful completion of the course students will be able to:

 1. Implement lessons with a focus on differentiation and/or personalised learning for equity and diversity.

 2. Engage in critical reflection on their professional practice.

 3. Teach using a range of strategies to accommodate students with individual needs and backgrounds (including Indigenous students).